While the island of Guam is smaller than many major cities, it is nonetheless a great place to be if you consider yourself to be a foodie.

 Almost every family fires up the grill and sets up tables and chairs outside on the weekends for a sumptuous island barbecue feast.

-Many homegrown restaurants on Guam specialize in barbeque, and many of the international restaurants do too as well.
+Many homegrown restaurants in Guam specialize in barbeque, and many of the international restaurants do, too as well.

 If you love meat and seafood, you’re especially in luck, as these are the mainstays of the local barbecue culture.

 International and Specialty Cuisine

 Today, there are some options for Guam’s Brazilian, Mexican, and even Middle-Eastern cuisine.